mozilla/friendlycode/README.md

 ### Trying out a Localization

-First, set your browser's language preference to the language you're localizing.

-Then, run `node bin/server.js` and visit `http://localhost:8005/examples/transifex.html`.
+Run `node bin/server.js` and visit `http://localhost:8005/examples/transifex.html`.
 If this doesn't work, however&mdash;or if it runs too slowly for your tastes&mdash;you will have to take the following steps.